How I Get It Done: Jamie Stelter

 Jamie Stelter’s workdays start while the rest of the city’s still asleep.
-As NY1’s long time traffic reporter, she often has to break unfortunate news to New Yorkers about their commutes.
-She’s also part of the main morning team on NY1’s new, live 3-hour morning show.
-Stelter lives in Manhattan with her baby daughter Sunny and her husband, CNN correspondent Brian Stelter.
+As NY1’s longtime traffic reporter, she often has to break unfortunate news to New Yorkers about their commutes.
+She’s also part of the main morning team on NY1’s new, live three-hour morning show.
+Stelter lives in Manhattan with her baby daughter, Sunny, and her husband, CNN correspondent Brian Stelter.
 Here, she shares how she gets it all done.

 On a typical morning

 I’m going from the second my alarm goes off.
-This morning, my alarm went off at 2:54 a.m. – it was a hair wash day.
-On non-hair wash days I wake up at 3:04.
+This morning, my alarm went off at 2:54 a.m. — it was a hair-wash day.
+On non-hair-wash days I wake up at 3:04.
 While I’m still in bed, I check my email and my Slacks.
-I don’t respond to anything, but I quickly glance through to see what’s on the radar and what’s super pressing.
-At some point I scroll through Twitter, but again it’s just super fast just to see anything major that’s going on.
-And then I shower, get ready, and and I’m out the door pretty quickly because I have to be at work to start hair and makeup by 3:30 on hair wash days.
+I don’t respond to anything, but I quickly glance through to see what’s on the radar and what’s super-pressing.
+At some point I scroll through Twitter, but again, it’s just super-fast to see anything major that’s going on.
+And then I shower, get ready, and I’m out the door pretty quickly because I have to be at work to start hair and makeup by 3:30 a.m. on hair-wash days.

 When I’m in the hair and makeup chair at work, that’s when I’ll scroll through Instagram and see what I missed overnight.
 I’ll scroll through Twitter again, a little more seriously.
-That’s when I’ll also read my husband’s newsletter from the night before, that he sends out after I go to bed.
-At 4:15 is when our two head producers for the show and Pat [Kiernan] will come into the makeup room and we’ll go over everything that we’re gonna be talking about.
+That’s when I’ll also read my husband’s newsletter from the night before that he sends out after I go to bed.
+At 4:15 a.m. is when our two head producers for the show and Pat [Kiernan] will come into the makeup room and we’ll go over everything that we’re gonna be talking about.
 From there, it’s running in and out of the studio, making sure that my traffic maps are loaded up and ready.

 On coffee

-I’m a brand new coffee drinker.
+I’m a brand-new coffee drinker.
 When I was pregnant, I had never been that tired before in my life.
-I started drinking not even a half a cup – I would make one of those four-ounce Keurig things at work and dump out half of it.
-Now I’m a full on caffeine-head, and I have my cup of coffee, and then I sit there and I think: “Should I have another cup of coffee?”
+I started drinking not even a half a cup — I would make one of those four-ounce Keurig things at work and dump out half of it.
+Now I’m a full-on caffeine-head, and I have my cup of coffee, and then I sit there and I think: “Should I have another cup of coffee?”
 “Do I need another cup of coffee?”
 “Is this gonna mess me up when I try and take a nap later?”

 On winding down